infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 ### Health models in Rainbow Homes for street children Kolkata

 - Run by Loreto convent Kolkata
-- Use rainbow homes on their top floors
+- Use Rainbow homes on their top floors
 - Model where rainbow children are integrated into mainstream school and loreto convent School children participate in rainbow home programs
 - A nurse is present throughout.
 - Hygiene and quality of food is good
-- Regular I eye and dental check up, no routine documentation
+- Regular eye and dental check up, no routine documentation
 - Every child case history e and medical services availed are file in referral slips, doctor slips and prescriptions
 - Contact is maintained with family and once a month there is a mandatory meeting between children and parents